coverclock/com-diag-astrolabe/README.md

     SYSTem:LCD:CONTrast 0.4

-The default behavior of the JLT GPSDO is to stop generating the 1PPS should it not have GPS lock.
-This defeats the purpose of the cesium oscillator in this application, which is to maintain 1PPS during holdover when GPS is not available.
-This command changes this behavior so that the 1PPS is continuously generated independently of GPS lock, but is slowly brought into phase with GPS when it is available.

-    SYNChronization:OUTput:1PPs:RESET ON

-But this isn't quite correct either; the device generates 1PPS right from power-up, and is so far out of line with other peer NTP servers that NTP rejects PPS as a "false ticker".

-I think the ideal behavior (which I haven't figured out how to configure) would be to delay emitting the 1PPS and NMEA until an initial GPS lock was established following power on, generate 1PPS from GPS once locked, and then from the CSAC once phase locked,  continue emitting 1PPS from the CSAC should GPS lock be subsequently lost, and then when GPS lock is reacquired slowly bring 1PPS into phase with GPS 1PPS.
-(I've suggested this to JLT).

 ## Notes

     Apr 25 11:36:16 mercury kernel: [959158.661259] usb 1-4.4: new full-speed USB device number 13 using xhci_hcd